When can I claim special circumstances?

 Course-related circumstances

-You may be able to claim special circumstances if a unit has been changed and therefore you'll be disadvantaged by:
+You may be able to claim special circumstances if a unit has been changed and therefore you'll be disadvantaged by either:

 • not being able to complete the unit